Patrick Wisdom Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 14th in the league.

-- The Pirates have the 13th-ranked team ERA across all MLB pitching staffs (4.07).
+- The Pirates have the 15th-ranked team ERA among all MLB pitching staffs (4.19).

-- Pirates pitchers combine to surrender 65 home runs (one per game), the sixth-fewest in the league.
+- Pirates pitchers combine to surrender the seventh-fewest home runs in baseball (67 total, one per game).

-- Ortiz makes the start for the Pirates, his sixth of the season.
-He is 1-2 with a 4.23 ERA and 16 strikeouts through 27 2/3 innings pitched.

-- The righty last appeared in relief on Wednesday, when he tossed five innings against the Oakland Athletics, allowing two earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.